Prag8855/aab/content/guides/work-visa.md

 If you can't get a work visa, there are other [residence permits](/glossary/Aufenthaltstitel) that let you work in Germany:

 - **⭐ [[Blue Card]]**
     For skilled workers with a university degree, or IT specialists without a degree.
 There is a minimum salary.
-The Blue Card is better than the work visa: you get it faster, and you can get [permanent residence](/glossary/Niederlassungserlaubnis) faster.[^47] - [How to apply](/guides/blue-card)
+The Blue Card is better than the work visa: you get it faster, and you can get [permanent residence](/glossary/Niederlassungserlaubnis) faster. - [How to apply](/guides/blue-card)
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
     For young people from certain countries.
 Work in Germany for 1 year.
 No salary requirement.
 No education needed.
 - **[[Job seeker visa]]**